pybricks/pybricks-micropython/doc/source/startrun.rst

    :alt: alt
    :align: center

-   Starting a program using the buttons on the EV3 brick
+   Starting a program using the buttons on the EV3 Brick